 - Glass Beaker and flask

 MEL Science Kit Unboxing Video

 MEL Science starter kit and chemistry set was nice enough to send us a free box to review.
-Here’s a video I recorded to help you see what you can expect in box for your kids:
+Hopefully you find this video of my Mel Chemistry review helpful!
+Check it out to see what you can expect in box for your kids: